cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 applications and data on existing Hadoop infrastructure such as HBase, HDFS, YARN, MapReduce, Hive, and Spark.

-These documents are your complete guide to the Cask Data Application Platform: they help you get started and set up your development environment; explain how CDAP works; and teach the development and testing of CDAP applications.
+These documents are your complete guide to the Cask Data Application Platform: they help you get started and set up your development environment; explain how CDAP works; and teach how to develop and test CDAP applications.

 It includes a complete reference to CDAP programming APIs and client interfaces, with instructions on the installation, monitoring and diagnosing fully distributed CDAP in a Hadoop cluster.